sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

 6) Run the script from Blender or run the script from the command line using: "blender DatasetGeneration.blend -b -P DatasetGeneration.py"
 Images should start appearing in the OutFolder after few minutes (depending on the rendering file).
 Note that while running, Blender will be paralyzed, and will not respond.
+*** Note all paths are set to the example folder supplied, running Run.sh or the main.py from the blender file should allow the script to run out of the box

 7. Once done, open the "VirtualDataSetEditCleanAndAddMasks.py" script.
 In the "MainDir" parameter set the path to the data folder you just generated (the OutFolder from 2).
 Run the script.
 This will add segmentation masks to the dataset.